What to Eat in Haiti – 10 Best Foods You Absolutely Must Try

 What to Eat in Haiti – Legim Stew Photo Credit: Punchfork.com

-4) Kalalou Djondjon (Okra & Black Mushroom Stew)
+4) Kalalou Djondjon – Okra & Black Mushroom Stew pwason

 The flavour of the stew is a perfect infusion of crab, djondjon (black mushroom), fresh okra and chunks of pork.
-Now Haitians love to add a chilli kick to their dishes, and this is a dish that you’ll likely find to be a little spicy.
+Now Haitians love to add a chilli kick to their dishes.
+This dish and other Haiti food you’ll taste are likely to be a little spicy.
 If you are lucky enough to be invited into a Haitian home or have friends that are willing to cook this dish for you, take up the offer!